-- Powassan.
-This new problem has been very rarely noted in the northeast and Great Lakes regions.
+Powassan.
+This new tick-related problem has been very rarely noted in the northeast and Great Lakes regions.
 Fortunately, fewer than 100 cases have been reported.
 This infection is transmitted very quickly—15 minutes of a bite—and it causes a life-threatening illness with encephalitis and the risk of permanent neurological damage.

-Fortunately, all of these can be treated with antibiotics, except Powassan.
+Fortunately, all of these tick-borne illnesses can be treated with antibiotics, except Powassan.
 That one is caused by a virus.
 Powassan is quite rare, but doctors have real concerns that global warming will trigger more and more tick- and mosquito-borne diseases.

-- Wears clothing that covers most of the body when you will be going through grassy or wooded areas.
+Wear clothing that covers most of the body when you will be going through grassy or wooded areas.
 Tuck pant cuffs into your socks to keep ticks from sneaking in from the grass and wear hats if you will be in wooded areas, to keep them from dropping onto your head from above.

-How to Do a Thorough Tick Check
+How to Check for Ticks

 Found a tick?
 Use your fine tweezer to pull it out, but ALWAYS grab the tick by the mouth—as close to your skin as possible—and pull out slowly.
 (Don’t use matches or try to suffocate with Vaseline; these old ideas don’t work and can make matters worse!)